 2 | API-centric

 Agility developed the first API-driven headless CMS in the market circa 2003.
-Ever since then, Agility's API-first CMS has been the foundation others have tried to build on.
-As an API-first CMS, Agility CMS helps you to move data in and out of your CMS using API calls.
-API-centricity, the backbone of Agility's modular architecture, allows you to deploy content on the fly by any member of your team.
+Since then, Agility's API-first CMS has been the foundation others have tried to build on.
+As an API-first CMS, Agility CMS helps you move data in and out of your CMS using API calls.
+API-centricity, the backbone of Agility's modular architecture, allows you to deploy content on the fly by any team member.

 3 | Language Agnostic